karahan-sahin/comp-ling-group/README.md

 # Logistic Regression Presentation
-This is an interactive logistic regression classifier
+This is an interactive logistic regression classifier and Naive Bayes Classifier Soon to be updataed